TwisterMike15/CET-350-Java-Projects/README.md

 Projects created for a college level course in java, CET 350.
+Chat.java is a simple chat program.
+Main.java is a simple file directory program, where you can copy the contents of a file to another file.
+BallVSCannon is a simple game where the player tries to shoot the ball with a projectile fired from the cannon.